dora-team/fourkeys/dashboard/README.md

 The datasource and dashboard are configured in `datasource.yaml` and `dashboards.yaml`.
 Learn more about provisioning [here](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 ## How to update the dashboard
 The dashboard is running in a transient container.
 It does not store data.
-Therefore, if you want to update the dashboard, you must update the `fourkeys_dashboard.json`, rebuild the image, and re-deploy the container.
-The `cloudbuild.yaml` contains the steps to do this, which you can invoke with `gcloud builds submit`.
+Therefore, if you want to update the dashboard, you must update the `fourkeys_dashboard.json`.
+The easiest way to update the JSON is to make changes in the UI and export the JSON.  *Any changes in the UI will be temporary and must be saved in the container image.*

+1. Update the dashboard in the UI
+1. Export the JSON
+1. Save the JSOn in fourkeys_dashboard.json
+1. Re-build the image and re-deploy the container

+To rebuild and deploy the container, you can run `gcloud builds submit` in this directory.

 ## To deploy dashboard
 If using [Terraform](https://www.terraform.io), please see the [setup](setup/) to create the resources.